aqlzh/aqlzh/README.md

 - 🌱 I’m currently learning data structures and algorithms
 - ✍🏻 I write my personal thoughts on Programming & Tech in my [Personal Blog](https://blog.csdn.net/QuantumYou)
 - ⚡ Target: Catch up with the wall of subway station
-- 📚 Reading more about how the Principles of Computer Composition.
+- 📚 Reading more about  the Principles of Computer Composition.